Additional Funding Beyond the Post-9/11 GI Bill

 - Must have earned a post-secondary degree in an approved STEM degree field and are working toward teaching certification.

-Can I use the Rogers STEM Scholarship After my GI Bill Benefits are Gone?
+Can I use the Rogers STEM Scholarship after I have exhausted my GI Bill benefits?

 This benefit enhances the Post 9-11 GI Bill, and you may qualify for it if you have 6 months or less of your Post-9/11 GI Bill (or Fry Scholarship) benefits left.
 It is not meant as a replacement or alternative to the GI Bill.